 Once again, I find that modeling a growth mindset as an adult is the most effective strategy for helping our daughters build self-esteem.
 For example, on a roofing project, we had to lay shingles in a straight line.
 Rather than say, “I cannot draw a straight line to save my soul.
 Oh well,” I said, “Since maintaining a straight line is difficult, I wonder if we can use something to guide our lines?”
 Then, we discovered the chalk lines used for just that purpose!

 Another example is this blog.
 Unfortunately, the girls have heard me say that I am not technologically inclined.
 As I experienced frustration with the technical side of blogging, I shared it with the girls.
 I said something along the lines of, “I may not know how, but I am capable of learning how.
 I can take courses and look for YouTube tutorials.
 I can even reach out to other bloggers in Facebook groups.”
 As you (and our girls) can see, the blog is up and running!

 Build Self Esteem Tip #3:

 Encourage your adolescent to stretch a little to reach an objective.
 However, the goal must be appropriate.
 If the goal is too big, takes too long, or is too unrealistic, it leads to discouragement.

-Competency grows when our youth succeed at something that is a challenge.
+Competency grows when our teens and tweens succeed at something that is a challenge.
 They must look at where they are and where they want to go.
-Staying in a place where success has already occurred does not increase self-esteem.
+Staying in a place where success has already occurred does not build self-esteem.